- Loading Your Data

 which is used for audit logging to provide visibility into your account.
 Learn more about the

-When a collection is created from a managed integration, Rockset will automatically sync your collection to remain up-to-date with its data source, usually within a matter of seconds (you can read more about individual source behavior in the Data Sources section).
+When a collection is created from a managed integration, Rockset will automatically sync your collection with its data source, usually within seconds.
+For more information about individual source behavior, see the Data Sources section.

-If you choose not to create your collection using a managed integration, or wish to make manual changes to data in your collection after Rockset has synced it with your external data source, you can learn more about manually adding, deleting, or patching documents here.
+If you choose not to create your collection using a managed integration, or wish to make manual changes to data in your collection after Rockset has synced it with your external data source, you can learn more about manually adding, deleting, or patching documents.

 Collections can be queried using SQL the same way tables are queried in traditional SQL databases.

 You can write and execute queries on your collections in the Query Editor tab of the Rockset Console.
 Queries can also be executed using the Rockset API and SDKs (Node.js, Python, Java, or Go) to run queries against collections.
 SQL queries can also JOIN documents across different Rockset collections and workspaces.

 See our SQL Reference for the full list of supported data types, commands, functions, and more.